lupyuen/lupyuen.github.io/src/ci6.md

 </span>

 We fly our DeLorean back to 2 Dec 2024.
-We inspect the __NuttX Commits__ that might have broken our build...
+And inspect the __NuttX Commits__ that might have broken our build...

 ```text
 ## Show the NuttX Commits on 2 Dec 2024